Learning Outcomes

 Directions Questionnaire

-Parties are required to complete a directions questionnaire, giving information about value, complexity, witnesses, experts, and case progress.
+Parties are required to complete a directions questionnaire, giving information about value, complexity, witnesses, experts, case progress, trial time estimate, and costs.
 The court uses the responses to set directions and confirm the chosen track.
+For multi-track provisional allocation, additional documents are typically required: a short case summary, a disclosure report, a costs budget with budget discussion report, and a draft order for directions.
+Parties should cooperate to produce realistic proposals and attempt agreement.

 Key Term: directions questionnaire